 - capital allowances for buying large items of equipment necessary to do your job (but not cars or vans).

-To claim for any employment expenses or capital allowances for equipment used in your employment, please make sure you select ‘Yes’ from the drop-down menu otherwise, select ‘No’.
+To claim for any employment expenses or capital allowances for equipment used in your employment, please make sure you select ‘Yes’ from the drop-down menu in the employment page of a tax return; otherwise, select ‘No’.
 You can only deduct the costs you had to pay out in doing your job that meet the HMRC criteria.
 You cannot claim for personal expenses.

 4.1 Business Travel and Subsistence Expenses